Richard J. Sullivan (environmentalist)

 Richard J. Sullivan was an American engineer, political appointee, and environmentalist who was the first Commissioner of the New Jersey Department of Environmental Protection.

 Early life and education

 Sullivan was born in Jersey City, New Jersey to Dennis and Mary Sullivan.
-After serving in the United States Navy from 1945 to 1946, he received a bachelor's of science degree in Mechanical Engineering from Stevens Institute of Technology, a masters of arts degree in English from Seton Hall University, and a masters degree in Public Health from Columbia University.
+After serving in the United States Navy from 1945 to 1946, he received a bachelor's of science degree in Mechanical Engineering from Stevens Institute of Technology, a masters of arts degree in English from Seton Hall University, and a master's degree in Public Health from Columbia University.

 Initial public service career

 In 1950, Sullivan joined New Jersey state government as a public health engineer.
 He was a pioneer in early efforts to improve New Jersey's environment and was appointed Director of the new Division of Clean Air and Water, within the NJ Department of Health, in 1967.

 New Jersey Commissioner of Environmental Protection

 In 1970, Governor William T. Cahill appointed Sullivan the first Commissioner of the New Jersey Department of Environmental Protection.
 Under his leadership at the DEP, New Jersey adopted sweeping protections of beaches, wetlands and the Meadowlands, expanded Green Acres land preservation efforts, and led efforts to pass clean air and water legislation that resulted in significant improvements in New Jersey's environment.